Sudan: UN launches talks in bid to end political crisis | DW | 10.01.2022

 Sudan has seen mass demonstrations against the coup and military leaders.
 The demonstrations, at times attended by tens of thousands of people, have demanded civilian rule.

-Security forces have cracked down on demonstrators, killing at least 63 people since the coup in October.
+Security forces have clamped down on demonstrators, killing at least 63 people since the coup in October.

 rs/wmr (AFP, Reuters)